best-doctor/ke/README.md

 * `admin` – instance of your admin class
 * `provider` – instance of your provider implementation
-* `additionalDetailComponents` – (optional) you can pass in ke your custom components which it will render

 ```tsx
 import { ResourceComposer } from '@bestdoctor/ke';